 Cheyanne Darnielle-Elam began her ballet training at the age of four years old at the Desert Youth Ballet in Rancho Mirage, CA under the direction of Valarie Mahabir.
 She continued her training throughout her youth, continuing at the Los Angeles County High School for the Arts Classical Dance Department, from which she received her diploma.
 Upon graduation from LACHSA, she joined Los Angeles Ballet as a trainee and performed with the company throughout the year.
 After completing her year with LA Ballet, she chose to continue her education at the University of North Carolina School of the Arts under the direction of Dean Susan Jaffe, where she earned a Certificate in Ballet.
-This is Cheyanne's third season with BTI.
+This is Cheyanne's fourth season with BTI.

 Lauren Nasci originated from Rio Rancho, New Mexico and started dancing at age two and a half.
 Her professional training began at Makaroff’s School of Ballet in Appleton, Wisconsin and later went on to train at the Milwaukee Ballet School.
 Ms. Nasci attended Butler University where she graduated with honors in 2014.
 She received a BFA in Dance Performance, as well as a BA in Mathematics.
 Lauren has performed roles in The Nutcracker, Giselle, Sleeping Beauty, Alice in Wonderland, Snow White, and various pieces in Butler’s Midwinter series.
 She has worked with choreographers such as Michael Pink, Rolando Yanes, Nadia Thompson, Denis Malinkine, Susan McGuire, Cynthia Pratt, and Derek Reid.
 Before joining BTI, she danced with Dayton Contemporary Dance Company’s Second Company where she took classes with Amy Jones, Alexis Britford, Marlayna Locklear, Dawn Carter, and Rebecca Sparks.
-This is Lauren's third season with BTI.
+This is Lauren's fourth season with BTI.